cconstab/furl/README.md

 # 3. Share a file
 dart run bin/furl.dart @youratsign document.pdf 1h

+# 3a.
+Or share with a custom message
+dart run bin/furl.dart @youratsign document.pdf 1h -m "Here's the report you requested"

 # 4. Share the generated URL and PIN with recipient
 # Recipient enters PIN in web interface to decrypt and download
 ```